SAP Negotiations

 When armed with benchmarks, tactfully inform SAP that youโ€™re informed: โ€œWeโ€™ve done our homework, and we know customers typically see Xโ€”we expect at least that, given our profile.โ€

-You donโ€™t have to reveal sources, but indicate you have a basis for your targets.
+You donโ€™t have to reveal sources, but you must indicate that you have a basis for your targets.
 If you bring in a negotiation expert, involve them in strategy sessions and perhaps in calls with SAP, where specific license terms are discussed.

 They can ask tough questions or catch evasive answers in real time.
 Ultimately, knowledge is leverage.
 Showing SAP you know what a fair deal looks like will pressure them to drop the โ€œSunshine talkโ€ and get realistic.